 North Pole Breakfast time is soon to be upon us.

-The Elf on the Shelf was first introduced to me 9 years ago.
+We have been doing Elf on the Shelf activities for about 10 years now.
 I instantly loved the idea (I am a bit mad about Christmas!).
-Freddie was just 3 when we started the tradition.
+My son was just 3 when we started the tradition.
 And not only was it a hit for me he absolutely loved it.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**

 North Pole Breakfast Accessories to Make It Super Special